AVSystem/Anjay/doc/sphinx/source/PortingGuideForNonPOSIXPlatforms/CustomTLS/CustomTLS-TCPSupport.rst

-* **Socket file descriptor is used directly instead of wrapping** ``avs_net`` **APIs, and the** ``decorate`` **function is not implemented.** The secure SMS mode will thus not work in the commercial version of Anjay.
+* **Socket file descriptor is used directly instead of wrapping** ``avs_net`` **APIs, and the** ``decorate`` **function is not implemented.** The secure SMS mode will thus not work in versions that include the SMS commercial feature.

 * **The** ``rebuild_client_cert_chain`` **flag in**
   ``avs_net_certificate_info_t`` **is not supported.** The implications of that